magnopus-opensource/connected-spaces-platform/Library/docs/source/index.md

 ⚡️ Current Supported Languages : C++, C#, Web Assembly

-💻 Current Supported Platforms : Windows, Android, IOS and MacOS
+🖥️ Current Supported Platforms : Windows, Android, IOS and MacOS

 ****

 ## Background
-This is the client API documentation for the Connected Spaces Platform, a library providing an interface over a set of cloud hosted services.

-It affords client application developers across a range of language and platforms with a means to build *interoperable cross-reality, multi-user applications*.
+This is the Connected Spaces Platform client API documentation.
+The API affords client application developers across a range of language and platforms with a means to build *interoperable, cross-reality, multi-user applications*.

 ****